rozek/glif-api-support/README.md

 (t.b.w)

+### Limitations ###

+In order to remain cheap enough for my students, the LLMs used here are relatively small and may not produce output of the same quality as larger models from Open AI and other global players.
+In addition, context lengths and token generation limits of Glif models seem to be smaller than those of "professional" LLMs.

+Nevertheless, these components show what is possible and how it may be achieved - perfect for personal experiments and application prototypes.
+And if you need to enhance the blocks provided by the original `glif-interfaces`: you are free to fork your own variant and prepare your own Glifs with your own LLMs or LLMs of other provider with your own account at any time, otherwise keeping your application the same.

 ## Installation ##

 `glif-interfaces` may be used as an ECMAScript module (ESM), a CommonJS or AMD module or from a global variable.